bliss-framework/web/docs/index.md

+---
+description: Basic understanding of key elements of our Bliss framework.
+---

 # _Ignorance is a bliss_, but so is consistency

 _Ignorance is a bliss_ is a classic quote from Matrix movie.
 Ignorance can truly bring blissful feelings, but so can consistency in programming.